-I’m an NCTJ-qualified journalist with solid experience in news and feature writing, copywriting, digital marketing and PR.
-Specialisms:
+I’m an NCTJ-qualified freelance journalist with solid experience in news and feature writing, copywriting, digital marketing and PR.

-As a PR consultant at PRinHR, I work closely with several HR clients within the private sector, delivering PR campaigns, producing corporate blogs and press releases and identifying relevant media opportunities within the trade, business press and nationals.
+As a PR consultant, I work alongside two HR specialist agencies, creating content and news releases, delivering PR campaigns and identifying relevant media opportunities within the trade, business press and nationals.

 In previous roles…

-- I was a digital marketer for a public sector jobs board, promoting the latest recruitment initiatives.
+- Digital marketer for a public sector jobs board, promoting the latest recruitment initiatives.

-- I was the editor of the UK’s leading special educational needs magazine, SEN Magazine
+- Editor of the UK’s leading special educational needs magazine, SEN Magazine

 The Personal Stuff